 1 The Lord said to Samuel, “How long will you mourn for Saul, since I have rejected him as king over Israel?
 Fill your horn with oil and be on your way; I am sending you to Jesse of Bethlehem.
 I have chosen one of his sons to be king.”

 But Samuel said, “How can I go?
-Saul will hear about it and kill me.”
+If Saul hears about it, he will kill me.”

 4 Samuel did what the Lord said.
 When he arrived at Bethlehem, the elders of the town trembled when they met him.
 They asked, “Do you come in peace?”

 5 Samuel replied, “Yes, in peace; I have come to sacrifice to the Lord.
 Consecrate yourselves and come to the sacrifice with me.”
 Then he consecrated Jesse and his sons and invited them to the sacrifice.